shrinerb/shrine/README.md

 `#read(*args)`, `#size`, `#eof?`, `#rewind` and `#close`.
 `ActionDispatch::Http::UploadedFile` is one such object.

-The returned `Shrine::UploadedFile` represents the file that has been uploaded, and we can do a lot with it:
+The returned object is a [`Shrine::UploadedFile`], which represents the file that was uploaded, and we can do a lot with it:

 ```rb
 uploaded_file.url      #=> "/uploads/938kjsdf932.jpg"